 Or enjoying an ice cream while overlooking the bay?

 We got ice creams from a little van stopped in the Gullane Bents car park.
 It was about £2 with all the trimmings (sauce, sprinkles and a chocolate flake)!

 Or just being soppy?

-From the west corner of the car park above the beach the path begins and heads out along the coastline with amazing views over the Firth of Forth and rocks.
+To begin this beautiful coastal walk, start from the west corner of the car park above the beach.
+The path heads out along the coastline with amazing views over the Firth of Forth and rocks.

 Soon you will approach a perfectly placed viewpoint where you can have this gorgeous view of the wide sandy bay…

-Heading along the path (overgrown in parts) uphill away from the coves the walk continues around the Gullane Golf Club and over Gullane Point.
-Emerging over the brow the view really opens up and offers spectacular views across the forth and over the rocky cliffs to the beaches below.
+Continue heading along the path (overgrown in parts) uphill away from the coves.
+The walk goes around the Gullane Golf Club and over Gullane Point.
+Emerging over the brow the view really opens up.
+Here you will be offered spectacular views across the forth and over the rocky cliffs to the beaches below.

-Looking out over the water to the west you’ll be able to see right across the Forth to the Queensferry Crossing and Forth Road and Railway Bridges, and Arthur’s Seat and the Pentlands in Edinburgh.
+Looking out over the water to the west you’ll be able to see right across the Forth to the Queensferry Crossing and Forth Road and Railway Bridges.
+You may also be able to spot Arthur’s Seat and the Pentlands in Edinburgh.